-Nell Graves Career Services Advisor BA, Southwest Minnesota State MA, South Dakota State Born and raised in Estherville, Iowa, Nell offers career counseling, and prepares and supports students along their chosen career path.
+Nell Graves Career Services Advisor BA.
+Southwest Minnesota State MA.
+South Dakota State Born and raised in Estherville, Iowa, Nell offers career counseling, and prepares and supports students along their chosen career path.
 But, she doesn't stop there.
 She also helps students learn interviewing etiquette and connects UAT with companies to explore job opportunities.
 Nell learned about UAT from a professional website when she was living in South Dakota.
 She always wanted to live in a warm climate and a large city, and now calls both UAT and Arizona her home.
 "I love many things about UAT, but the one thing that rises to the top is the personalized environment and opportunities to get to know and partner with students on a number of different levels.
 The rich supportive culture is so personalized and Geek Friendly."

 Lori Wiegand Accounting, Student Accounts Representative If you don't know her yet, you will.
 She's the one who handles students' payment for tuition, housing, meal plans, books and fees.
 She also verifies all charges on students' accounts, collects and processes payments, posts Financial Aid, issues Stipend/Refund Checks and maintains all student accounts.
 It didn't take Lori long to find UAT and apply after arriving in Phoenix from Lake Crystal, Minn.
 Her first position was at the Student Support Desk and transitioned to her current position one year later.
 "What I like most about UAT is the people and the environment.
 They're my second family and so supportive.
-Because I interact so much with students and their families, I love the relationships we develop."
+Because I interact so much with students and their families.
+I love the relationships we develop."

-Jason Reynolds VA Certifying Official BA, Vanguard University A native of Tempe, Ariz., Jason helps U.S. Military Service Members and Veterans utilize their education benefits, according to their eligibility, in pursuit of a degree from UAT.
+Jason Revnolds VA Certifying Official BA.
+Vanguard University A native of Tempe, Ariz., Jason helps U.S. Military Service Members and Veterans utilize their education benefits, according to their eligibility, in pursuit of a degree from UAT.
 He found out about UAT through an employment website and knew immediately it was a position that felt right.
-"I enjoy UAT's environment that promotes innovation and UAT's culture that reinforces the importance of continual learning."
-BAISS F

-Latest Technology The University now gives students access to the latest in game development and through the EMOTIV.
+"I eniov UAT's environment that promotes innovation and UAT's culture that reinforces the importance of continual learning."
+G33KOSYSTE We call ourselves the University of Advancing Technology and we're quite serious about that, especially the Advancing part.
+The University's mission is "To educate students in the fields of advancing technology to become innovators of the future."
+It would be impossible to innovate the future if our own technology on campus was not constantly upgraded.
+Here's a behind the scenes peek at just the most recent upgrades to the geek's playground we have created for UAT students.

-Innovative Tools The UAT Technology team is investing heavily in cloud services so students can access software from anywhere in the world. human-computer interaction
+Innovative Tools he UAT Technology team s investing heavily in loud services so students